IvanTurgenev/whocasa/README.md

 2: Thought on doing also some `tcpdump` to check if a device is sending stuff like discovery services etc. So it aways listens.

-3: Might be better if we had control over the router/modem, DD-WRT, relay all traffic to the pi idk.
+3: Might be better if we had control over the router/modem, DD-WRT, relay all traffic to the host idk.

+4: Use nmap api.

 ## Setup